 Interracial Dating Blog

 My husband and I started a dating blog chronically dating interracially and it was really fun to write about our relationship and experiences.
 We decided not to move forward with it and created a date blog to sell instead (so not as much personal info about us).
-It will be one of the 20+ niche sites we sell in 2023.

 Dating blogs can be pretty easy to get traffic to, especially with SEO and Pinterest.